AkshatChauhan18/FreezeUI/README.md

 # **FreezeUI**

-FreezeUI is a python package used to create [cx_Freeze](https://pypi.org/project/cx-Freeze/) setup files and run them to create applications.
+FreezeUI is a python package use to create [cx_Freeze](https://pypi.org/project/cx-Freeze/) setup files and run them to create applications and msi.

 Currently it can only make **Windows MSI and EXE** but in future versions will be able to make linux applications.